ut-code/mf97-website/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-### Deployment
+## Deployment

 For mf97, this repo is automatically deployed after updating the main branch.

 https://mf97.utcode.net/

-### Reusing this repo
+## Reusing this repo

-When reusing this repo, you need to edit ./docusaurus.config.js and ./src/pages/index.tsx.
+When reusing this repo, you need to edit ./docusaurus.config.js , ./static/_redirects and ./src/pages/index.tsx .

 Do NOT reuse the same remote repository, otherwise you will pollute previous generations.
+Instead, make a new one by cloning && deleting .git && `git init`